Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 Lucerne (Luzern in German) may be Switzerland's most popular tourist destination.
 It's an essential stop on European bus tours that spend a day or two in Switzerland, and no wonder: the scenery is breathtaking, the town is dotted with medieval structures, shopping opportunities abound, mountain and lake excursions are nearby, and attractions like the Verkehrshaus (Swiss Transportation Museum) make Lucerne a magnet for Swiss daytrippers and foreign visitors.

 It would be easy to dismiss Lucerne as a tourist trap, but that would be a mistake.
-The things that make the city popular also make it worth visiting--even if you're an independent traveler who eschews the beaten path.
+The things that make the city popular also make it worth visiting--even if you're an independent traveler who normally eschews the beaten path.

 Two of the "must-see" attractions in Lucerne are its medieval covered bridges across the Reuss River, one of which (see photo) has become the unofficial symbol of the city.
 The two bridges are: